AlaaLab/Dr-LLaVA/README.md

 After which you can agument the QAs with large language model available to increase the diversity of the QAs.

+### Curated the dataset involve in multi round of conversation with clinical grounding.
+A medical image with a known diagnosis that could be observed from the image, must have other morlogical features that the clinician identified first prior to confirm the diagnosis.
+For example
+A medical image to diagnosis framework could be conputalized into: image -> Question about image description -> Question about image quality evaluation -> Question about morphogical feature 1 -> Question about the inference upon on the feature 1 -> ... -> Question about morphogical feature n -> Question about the inference upon on the feature n -> Diagnosis.

+Starting with labeled medical images, we use symbolic representations of clinical reasoning and GPT models to generate realistic conversations between a VLM and a clinician about the visual content of each image.
+These multi-turn conversations are designed to reflect various styles of clinician-VLM interactions, with each conversation comprising a sequence of related questions that demonstrate accurate clinical reasoning.

 ### Using clinical logics to construct the reward model
+To construct your own reward model, you can refer to the function `construct_reward_model()` in the file `RLHF/models/reward_model.py` at line 488.
+This function provides a template for building a reward model based on clinical logics.
+You can customize the logic and rules according to your specific requirements.

 ### Supervised finetuning the LLaVA model